schance995/medhacks2020_iris/README.md

-# Iiris: MedHacks2020, Team Empowerment Through Information
+# Iris: MedHacks2020, Team Empowerment Through Information

 ## Pitch
 Iris is an SMS chatbot that provides patients with information about the medications they are taking, such as side effects, how often they should be taken, and active ingredients.